Power System Model

 "Bus 3"

-This approach can also be extended to branch and generator labels by making use of the variables present within the PowerSystem composite type, namely system.branch.label or system.generator.label.
+This approach can also be extended to branch and generator labels by making use of the variables present within the PowerSystem type, namely system.branch.label or system.generator.label.

 Moreover, the from and to keywords associated with branches are stored based on internally assigned numerical values linked to bus labels.
 These values are stored in variables: